-Dr. Deborah Eckberg is an Assistant Professor at Metropolitan State University, School of Law Enforcement and Criminal Justice and will be the coordinator of the Master of Science in Criminal Justice program for the 2012-2013 academic year.
+Dr. Deborah Eckberg is an Associate Professor at Metropolitan State University, School of Law Enforcement and Criminal Justice and is the current Director of the Master of Science in Criminal Justice program.
 Her teaching interests include research methods, victimology, and the criminal court system.
 Prior to becoming a full-time faculty member, Dr. Eckberg worked as the Principal Research Associate for the Fourth Judicial District (Hennepin County, MN) court.
 While her work background and expertise focus on the court system, Dr. Eckberg is interested in all aspects of the criminal justice system.

-Dr. Eckberg's current research projects include the connections between cultural issues and mental illness among criminal offenders, issues related to multiple DWI offenders and the role of the therapeutic court model and research methods anxiety among undergraduate students.
+Dr. Eckberg's research interests and publications cover a wide range of topics related to the court system (e.g., multiple DWI court, prosecutorial discretion in charging juvenile offenders, courtroom monitoring), as well as issues related to the intersection of culture and mental illness among criminal offenders and themes surrounding teaching research methods both graduate and undergraduate students.
 She contributed to the development of an online curriculum on mental health issues for Minnesota jails and law enforcement.
 She earned her B.A. degree from Dartmouth College, and earned both her M.A. and Ph.D. in sociology from the University of Minnesota.

 Dr. Susan Hilal is a Professor in the School of Law Enforcement and Criminal Justice.
 During the 2012-2013 school year, she was on a sabbatical leave where she taught and did research at the University of Macau (Macau, China).
 She teaches primarily the senior capstone project and criminological theory.
 Her areas of research interest include police education, juvenile justice issues, and volunteerism.